-BEHAVIOR RULES FOR CONDUCT OCCURRING OFF SCHOOL GROUNDS - Policy No. 5103
+BEHAVIOR RULES FOR CONDUCT OCCURRING OFF SCHOOL GROUNDS - OPS Policy 5103

 It is the belief of the Omaha Public Schools that it is important to support the total student.
 Expectations for our students go beyond the school day and into the community.
 We believe that part of learning is accepting responsibility for one's actions.
 Our intent is to support all students in their decision-making and their development into responsible adult citizens while serving as a deterrent to certain unacceptable or unlawful behaviors.
-This policy applies to conduct which occurs in places that are not otherwise covered by the code of conduct.
+This policy applies to conduct which occurs in places that are not otherwise covered by the Student Code of Conduct.